The definition of "conflict"

 - The aim is to minimise losses and maximise gains

-- Greatest emphasis is placed on "fairness"; both parties state their positions and try to reach a compromise which disadvantages each party to the least overall degree.
+- Greatest emphasis is placed on "fairness"; both parties state their positions and try to reach a compromise that disadvantages each party to the least overall degree.

 - The approach demands some flexibility.
 By accepting some of the other party's demands, the negotiator hopes that they will be encouraged to do the same (to "meet half-way").
 This relies on the other party being reasonable, and does not work when they are a completely inflexible domination-fixated sociopath.